automex/cmb2-hide-show-password-field/README.md

 ## Screenshot
 <img src="assets/screenshot-1.PNG" alt="screenshot" width="70%" />

+## WordPress.org
+This plugin is also published on the WordPress Repository and could be found [here](https://wordpress.org/plugins/hideshow-password-field-for-cmb2/)!

 # License
 The code and the documentation are released under the [GPLv3 License](LICENSE).